 However, there are certain scenarios where being a named driver might be a more appropriate option.
 For example, if you don't have your own car you might plan to use your parent's vehicle every now and again.
 This won't necessarily make the premium cheaper, but it's cheaper than getting your own cover.

-Take a look at our page for more information on the different types of insurance available or to get an online insurance quote, check out our car insurance page.
-We've also got a few top tips on getting cheaper car insurance for young drivers.
+Have a look at our advice on the different types of insurance or check out our car insurance page for an online quote.